 - Are pregnant or planning on becoming pregnant in the next 2 years

 - Are breastfeeding

 This is an international phase 3 trial.
-The researchers need about 3,000 people to take part.
+The researchers need about 2000 people to take part worldwide and hope that around 1500 people from the UK will take part.
 Everybody joining the trial will take aspirin tablets each day.

 - 600mg of aspirin each day

 - 300mg of aspirin each day